Where Am I?

 BLACK GUITARS is the trading name of Guitar Builder and Repairman Jon Free

 Black Guitars was first established in London in 2004 when I set up and managed the Guitar Repairs Workshop at Rose-Morris Guitars on Denmark St. For the next ten years I also provided repairs and custom work for Macari's Musical Instruments on Charing Cross Rd.

 In 2014 I relocated to Melbourne, Australia and became a Maton Guitars Approved Recommended Repairer.
-I worked alongside Adam Cole, founder of Cole-Clark Guitars performing on-site repairs at Found Sound in Carlton 2015-2016, and since 2017 have been performing stringed instrument repairs and maintaining the huge stock of guitars at Cranbourne Music (now Coleman's Music) and at Pakenham Music too.
+I also worked alongside Adam Cole, founder of Cole-Clark Guitars performing on-site repairs at Found Sound in Carlton 2015-2016, and since 2017 have been performing stringed instrument repairs and maintaining the huge stock of guitars at Cranbourne Music (now Coleman's Music) and at Pakenham Music too.

 BLACK ROSE Archtops Painstakingly Rebuilt Vintage Archtops.
 These one-off Vintage Beauties are handbuilt 'Hot-Rod' style using a 1950s European Archtop Guitar as a chassis, which I then structurally re-engineer and electrify to rival or surpass classic Vintage Gretsch designs.

 TIN-TONE Sonic Fascinators Innovative yet Primal!
 Tin-Bodied Guitars handbuilt from adapted Antique parts.
 These designs were inspired by the ingenuity of the c.1920s Cigar-Box Guitars which launched the careers of many early blues players.
 Each Tin-Tone is unique, and has an evocative and timeless sound all of it's own!
 Owners include Johnny Depp, Seasick Steve, Sonic Youth & Deep Purple!

 (photo by Moritz Steiger - Independent London 2013)